-Rachael Ray’s Pal Anne Burrell Comments On Her Pal’s Strength In Behind-The-Scenes Pic, Calls Her ‘Amazing’
+Anne Burrell Comments On Pal Rachael Ray’s Strength In Behind-The-Scenes Pic, Calls Her ‘Amazing’

 In the caption of the share, the talk show host and Food Network star explained that she had started production on both her syndicated series and a weekly cooking show.
 She gave fans a timeline of when they could expect new episodes of both.

-The snap showed Rachael with a bright smile on her face as she leaned into a nearby camera.
+The snap showed Rachael with a bright smile on her face as she faced a nearby camera.

-On the sides and in front of her, a myriad of cables, lights, and monitors was set up.
-The tangle of wires and equipment overtook one area of the home, a hallway where a brick wall was seen.
+On the sides and in front of her, myriad cables, lights, and monitors were set up.
+The tangle of wires and equipment overtook one area of the home — a hallway where a brick wall was seen.

-The cabin features high ceilings where a myriad of large beams could be seen as they supported the upper area of the structure.
+The cabin featured high ceilings with large beams supporting the upper area of the structure.
 Dark wood floors and light-colored walls dominated the cozy space.
 The kitchen appeared to be separated by a sitting area to its right.

-Rachael has worked from home since the coronavirus pandemic began and remotely broadcasted segments for her talk show.
-This will be the first series of shows for the Food Network that she has filmed from her home.
+Rachael has worked remotely since the coronavirus pandemic began for segments for her talk show.
+This will be the first series of shows for Food Network that she has filmed from her abode.
 Prior to this, episodes of 30 Minute Meals were shot in a studio in New York City, where she and John also have an apartment.

-Her New York state property suffered extensive damage after a blaze started in a fireplace chimney reported USA Today.
+Her New York state property suffered extensive damage after a blaze started in a fireplace chimney, reported USA Today.
 Rachael’s abode, which sits on over 200 acres, features two structures.
-One is the original home she called her “cabin in the woods” where, 25 years ago, she agreed to rent to own the residence before finally purchasing it.
-A second structure, where she currently lives, is also on the same land reported The Inquisitr.
+One is the original home she called her “cabin in the woods” that she agreed to rent 25 years ago before finally purchasing it.
+A second structure, where she currently lives, is also on the same land, reported The Inquisitr.